netbrain/zwift/README.md

 docker volume rm zwift-xxxxx
 ```

-NOTE: if you see a weird volume e.g. zwift-naeva it also a hange up from the past, delete it.
+NOTE: if you see a weird volume e.g. zwift-naeva it is a hang up from the past, delete it.

 ## I sometimes get a popup Not responding why?